christiangemesi/bachelorarbeit/README.md

 >
 >  You might be asked to enter login credentials for git
 >```

 > 3. Open the application in your browser at http://127.0.0.1/user <br>
-> Note: If the application is run for the first time the database needs to be importet manually. (see step 7 of the [Installation Development Environment](#Installation Development Environment))  <br>
+> Note 1: If the application is run for the first time the database needs to be importet manually. (see step 7 of the [Installation Development Environment](#Installation Development Environment))  <br>
 > Note 2: The thekre_admin user does also need to be created if run for the first time. (see step 7 of the [Installation Development Environment](#Installation Development Environment)) <br>
 > Note 3: If the Website is not shown correctly (e.g. no CSS) clear the browser cache and reload the page. <br>
+> Note 4: If setup on a local machine other than the FHNW Server.
+You will not be able to send emails over the FHNW-E-Mail.
+If nevertheless you want to test the email functionality, please setup the email part as shown in step 5 and 6 of the [Installation Development Environment](#Installation Development Environment) <br>
 >
 >.env file:
 > ```